osslab-pku/llm_compliance/README.md

 # llm_compliance

-This repository contains benchmark data associated with the paper "A First Look at License Compliance Capability of LLMs in Code Generation".
+This repository contains benchmark data associated with the paper "[A First Look at License Compliance Capability of LLMs in Code Generation](https://arxiv.org/abs/2408.02487)".

+Recent advances in Large Language Models (LLMs) have revolutionized code generation, leading to widespread adoption of AI coding tools by developers.
+However, LLMs can generate license-protected code without providing the necessary license information, leading to potential intellectual property violations during software production.
+This paper addresses the critical, yet underexplored, issue of license compliance in LLMgenerated code by establishing a benchmark to evaluate the ability of LLMs to provide accurate license information for their generated code.

 ## How to use this benchmark?